cansavvy/DataTrail_ReOrg/docs/02_getting_data_07_managing_files.md

 You can avoid error messages like this more often if you use tab completion!

 There's one last important note about file paths.
 As we've mentioned, data science is best done as a team!
-This means you will often share you code and data with others.
+This means you will often share your code and data with others.

 **Absolute file paths are not transferrable to other computers!**